MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *count*\
 The number of elements from the end this span to put in the subspan.
-The number can be specified as a parameter to the template or to the function, as illustrated below.
+The number can be specified as a parameter to the template, or to the function, as illustrated below.

 ### Return value